 - It reduces the risk of losing it while doing a physical activity (swimming with penguins, climbing Lion’s Head, kayaking in the bay).

-Most importantly, it gives you a touch point that allows you to know where your passport was last seen.
-If you’re pick pocketed, you may only realise a few hours later.
-How do you begin to retrace your steps if you don’t really know when or where it was taken?
+Most importantly, it gives you a touchpoint that allows you to know where your passport was last seen.
+If you’re pick-pocketed, you may only realise a few hours later, which makes retracing your steps difficult.

 This has never personally happened to me or anyone else I know.

-Beach bag type bags or bags with many outside pouches make it FAR too easy for eager criminals to use their “long fingers” (Afrikaans idiom for thieves) to steal items out your bag.
+Beach bag type bags or bags with many outside pouches make it an easy target for eager criminals’ with “long fingers” (Afrikaans idiom for thieves) to steal items out of your bag.

 For clubbing, try to use a clutch bag so you don’t take a lot with you and that it’s always in your hand.
 I do this these days and have had zero incidents.

-I have had 2 mobile stolen off me, one out my bag in a bar, the second out my dress pocket in a club.
+I have had 2 mobile stolen off my person; one out my bag in a bar, the second out my dress pocket in a club.
 I was drunk on my birthday though so wasn’t very discrete with my new iPhone. 🙁

 4. Should I Take Off My Jewellery?